 Suitability for contact with food – following instructions during production

 Different foods set different requirements for materials and articles that come into contact with them.
-Especially cheeses, that are often rich in fat, set special requirements for the quality of the contact materials, because the migration of chemical substances has been discovered to be more extensive with fatty than non-fatty foods.
+Especially fatty food like cheese and meat products, set special requirements for the quality of the contact materials, because the migration of chemical substances has been discovered to be more extensive with fatty than non-fatty foods.
 Also, the sourness in fermented milk products can increase the chance of migration, and generally, migration has been discovered to be grater the hotter the food.

 Thus the documents must always include information about what kind of food contact the material is suitable for, for example, whether it is suitable for contact with food rich in fat in room temperature or in cold storage, or if it can come into contact with hot food.
 The more work stages there are in the handling of packed food, the greater the requirements for the material that comes into contact with it.
 For example, heating the food in the microwave in its original packaging always requires packaging that has been tested for the effects that the microwave heating has on the packaging’s chemical durability and the migration of substances into the food.